Fine-grained MoE Load Balancing with Linear Programming: Expert Placement

-If we know real expert load distributions in advance, we can construct \emph{asymmetric placements} based on specific distributions.
+If we know real expert load distributions in advance, we can construct \emph{asymmetric placements} tailored to them.
 Unlike symmetric scenarios, we can vary both replica counts and replica locations across different experts for better load balancing, similar to previous works~\cite{SmartMoE, FlexMoE, Prophet}.

 We adopt an empirical strategy to construct a near-optimal asymmetric expert placement in two steps: (1) First, we determine the number of replicas for each expert with a \emph{greedy} algorithm: We maintain a heap of experts sorted by load-per-replica, and iteratively allocate remaining replicas to the expert with the maximum load-per-replica.
 (2) Second, we determine the placement of expert replicas across GPUs with \emph{Monte Carlo sampling}: We randomly generate many placement graphs, and choose the one whose maximum induced subgraph density is minimal.